 The Company's exploration team remains active in Mexico and continues to cost-effectively build a strong asset portfolio of gold, silver and copper exploration projects.
-The Company continues to focus on northern and central Mexico where it has exploration partners funding programs have focused on gold and silver.
+The Company continues to focus on northern and central Mexico where it has exploration partners funding programs have focused on gold, silver and copper.